Skip to main content

 Wrapping up

-Now that we’ve worked through it, you can see that investing in companies is not so overwhelming after all.
-It comes down to looking at your risk tolerance, your goals, your time horizon and your values.
-So have a think about these things, and get started!
+Now that we’ve worked through it, you can see that investing in companies comes down to looking at your risk tolerance, your goals, your investment horizon, and your values.
+So have a think about these things and you’ll be able to work out investing in companies feels right for you.

 Ok, now for the legal bit